arselt/arseltcom/pages/experience.md

 **Website Builder** *(may 2022 - current)*

 Helping real estate agents & teams thrive online through a proprietary WordPress like platform.
-* June 2022 best newcomer out of 10+ (offshore).
-* Work on 60+ QA revisions of the client UI, mainly injecting CSS and rearranging elements.
+* Resolved 800+ client UI QA tickets and created bespoke UI solutions for VIP clients using SASS, HTML, and JavaScript, ensuring high-quality, on-time project launches and improved user experiences.
-* Optimizing design and accessibility on prebuilt elements
+* Enhanced design and accessibility across 50+ prebuilt UI components, prioritizing usability and achieving compliance with accessibility standards under strict technical constraints.
-* Currently working on VIP Clients, creating and implementing more detailed and "out of the box" designs.
+* Mentored 40+ team members in CSS, SCSS, and HTML through a dedicated Slack channel, improving team proficiency and accelerating issue resolution.
+* Onboarded a new team member to the VIP design workflow, providing hands-on training that enabled full integration and high-quality deliverables within three weeks.
+* Recognized as 'Best Newcomer' in June 2022 among 10+ colleagues for outstanding performance and rapid adaptation to the team workflow.

 #### Geodesa - Prolag

 **Technical Sofware Developer Internship** *(february 2020 - march 2020)*

-* Designed and implemented responsive web design.
-* Built semantic and accessible sites.
-* Maintenance to computer hardware.
+* Designed and implemented responsive, semantic, and accessible web designs, ensuring compatibility across devices and adhering to web standards and accessibility best practices to enhance user experience.
+* Provided maintenance and troubleshooting for computer hardware, improving system reliability and performance for the business.

 - - -